-You’ve made your list—and likely checked it at least twice—so now it’s time to get down to the task of buying those holiday presents.
-While staying sane amid the crowds of rabid shoppers is certainly a priority, so too is staying on-budget.
-Here are some smart strategies to keep yourself from overspending—and even save a little dough this holiday season.
+While staying sane amid the crowds of holiday shoppers is certainly a priority, so too is staying on-budget.
+Here are some smart strategies to keep yourself from overspending — and even save a little money this season.

 Before You Buy

 Gather pricing intel on the items you plan to purchase.
 You don't even need to leave your couch to do this, but it can save you a bundle, says personal finance expert Jon Lal, CEO and founder of BeFrugal.

 Downloading shopping and sales apps is a good place to start.
 Lal suggests PriceGrabber, an app that will tell you which online or brick-and-mortar retailer has the lowest price at the moment on a given product.

 Next, review local big-box sales flyers that come to you via snail mail; these will let you know if a gift on your list is about to hit the sales rack, so you know the best time to hit the store.
 Signing up for promotional emails from your favorite go-to retailers will also clue you in to what's getting price-chopped soon.
 (If you’re worried about spam, create a separate email account solely for discount offers, so you can sift through it when you've got holiday shopping on the brain.)

 When You’re Ready to Buy